Katie Sowers

-Katie Sowers (born August 7, 1986) is an American football coach in the National Football League.
+Katie Sowers (born August 7, 1986) is an American football coach, formerly in the National Football League (NFL).
 She was the first openly gay and first female coach in Super Bowl history.
-Sowers began her American football career playing in the Women's Football Alliance.
+Sowers began her American football career playing in the Women's Football Alliance (WFA).
 She joined the NFL in 2016 as a coach for the Atlanta Falcons and then with the San Francisco 49ers, before joining the Kansas City Chiefs in 2021.
 Sowers currently works in the athletic department of Ottawa University.

 Early life and education

 Sowers was born on August 7, 1986, in Hesston, Kansas, where she attended a Mennonite church with her family.
+Her lazy eye was fixed during childhood.
 She began playing American football at the age of eight.

-Sowers attended Hesston College, Goshen College and the University of Central Missouri.
-Sowers graduated from Central Missouri with a master's degree in kinesiology in 2012.
+During 2004, Sower's basketball team was third in the 3A championship held by the KSHSAA.
+That year, she was fifth in the 3A javelin event during the KSHSAA's Girls State Track and Field Championship.
+Sowers began her post-secondary education at Hesston College.
+She then transferred to Goshen College where she competed in javelin at the NAIA women's outdoor track and field championship held during 2008 and 2009.
+While there, she also participated in basketball and soccer.
+After completing her Bachelor of Arts from Goshen College, she attended the University of Central Missouri and studied kinesiology.
+She earned her Masters of Science in 2013.

 Career

 Playing career

-While a student at Goshen, Sowers began her football career playing for the West Michigan Mayhem and the Kansas City Titans in the Women's Football Alliance.
+While a student at Goshen, Sowers began her football career playing for the West Michigan Mayhem and the Kansas City Titans in the Women's Football Alliance (WFA).
 While with the Titans, Sowers was a member of the United States women's national American football team that won the 2013 IFAF Women's World Championship.
 Sowers continued to play in the WFA until her 2016 retirement due to a hip injury.